 Timer apps provide functionality and convenience, but sometimes you can’t argue with something tangible.
 Apps can be forgotten about behind a barrage of tabs and windows while an actual timer sitting on your desk is always in view.

 If you like using physical tools—like pen and paper instead of digital task lists—look into trying an old fashioned egg timer or hour glass.
 There are even some pretty nice options like the Kickstarter-backed Esington timers, that are designed for productivity and look way nicer than a ticking tomato.

 But it's not just an app: Saent is a tangible, minimalist button that you place on your desk.
 You only need a push or a swipe to send it into action, tracking your time and acting as a "do not disturb" sign when you need to focus.
-At the time of this writing, it’s already 87% funded with 20 days to go.

 Even a simple tool like Pomodoro Technique can be used in many different ways.
 If you are someone who constantly jumps around from task to task, a system like the Pomodoro Technique may give you some stability and balance to find the focus you need.
 Many have said it relieved anxiety by helping them learn to work with time, rather than against it, and made them more efficient.

 Still, Pomodoro isn't for everyone.
 One of the main downsides that I found with it is that the work blocks are all or nothing: If you complete your task in 20 minutes, you can’t simply mark the pomodoro as complete.
 You need to fill the remaining 5 minutes with something else.
 Or, if you tend to get interrupted with meetings or other distractions that can’t be helped, you may have some difficulties.

 If Pomodoro isn’t for you, try one of these other task management techniques.
 I encourage everyone to experiment, both with tools and techniques, to find a system that works for them.

 Credits: Tomatoes photo courtesy torbakhopper on Flickr